railnova/kafka-example/README.md

 `python main.py`

-You should see `"Connection to Railnova Kafka successful !"`, it means that the anthentification worked.
+You should see `"Connection to Railnova Kafka successful !"`, it means that the authentification worked.

 You should then see your first message printed, followed by `"All good!"`, meaning that you got your first message!